-Where an investment is subject to pre-closing net benefit review, investors must file an application for review with the IRD (or CSIR in the case of cultural businesses) prior to implementation of the investment, and allow sufficient time for review and Ministerial approval before closing.
-The Minister has up to 45 calendar days (which may be unilaterally extended an additional period of 30 calendar days) to determine whether the investment should be approved.
-The review period may be extended past 75 days for an additional period which is determined by agreement between the IRD (or CSIR) and the investor.
+Where an investment is subject to pre-closing net benefit review, investors must file an application for review with the Foreign Investment Review and Economic Security Branch (FIRES) (or CSIR in the case of cultural businesses) prior to implementation of the investment, and allow sufficient time for review and ministerial approval before closing.
+The minister has up to 45 calendar days (which may be unilaterally extended by an additional period of 30 calendar days) to determine whether the investment should be approved.
+The review period may be extended past 75 days for an additional period which is determined by agreement between FIRES (or CSIR) and the investor.
 It is prudent to allow at least 75 days for approval.